Sideshow (2000 film): Reception

-The movie has mixed reviews.
-Getting higher marks from those who are fans of Full Moon Pictures.
+The movie received rather poor reviews.
+Allmovie rated it 2 out of 5.
+TV Guide called it an "imbecilic chiller".
+Ain't It Cool News reviewed the film, stating that it was "a bit light on the story" and criticizing the teens' acting while praising the special effects.

-Jason at triskaidekafiles said, "Like a lot of Full Moon pictures, this movie is surprisingly good despite its cheese.
+Another reviewer wrote, "Like a lot of Full Moon pictures, this movie is surprisingly good despite its cheese.
 It has a story, it knows how to tell it, and the plot holes aren't overwhelming.
 They do cheese right.
 But it IS cheesy.
 Three out of five digested toasters."

-Allmovie rated Sideshow 2 out of 5.